-Acknowledging ongoing business activities in the warehouse has the most significant impact on revenue generation and is critical to the company’s productivity.
-A company should know which WMS software functions impact productivity most.
+Recognizing ongoing business activities in the warehouse has the most significant impact on revenue generation and is critical to the company’s productivity.
+A company should be aware of which Warehouse Management System (WMS) software functions have the most impact on productivity.
 The complexity of business factors should be considered in terms of many technical aspects, such as the scope of daily activities, the degree of staff involvement required, inventory lifecycle costs, and supply chain coordination.

-The warehouse managers will address many strategical questions regarding the scope of WMS software.
-These will concern to the best suited solution dedicated to warehouse operations, regardless of industry or integration with a distribution or manufacturing facility, and should refer to certain WMS features.
+Warehouse managers will address many strategic questions regarding the scope of WMS software.
+These will pertain to the most suitable solution dedicated to warehouse operations, regardless of industry or integration with a distribution or manufacturing facility, and should reference specific WMS features.
 WMS functions are closely linked to internal processes.

 Key elements of the WMS system